Tile Flavor: Matching Game codes (Update) - 06/2026

 Server overload can also trigger temporary failures during major updates.

-If a code doesn’t work:
+If a code doesn’t work, try this sequence:

 1. Update the app first